Cameron-Ray/IrrigationPiHat/How-To/ManufacturingNotes.md

 ### Step 10

-Send all of these files to your manufacturer of choice for manufacturing.
+Send all of these files to your PCB manufacturer of choice for manufacturing.